OCTolyzer: Fully automatic toolkit for segmentation and feature extracting in optical coherence tomography and scanning laser ophthalmoscopy data: Methods

 \subsubsection{Output}

-OCT layer segmentations, SLO segmentation masks, thickness maps, a process log and summary measurements for the processed OCT/SLO file are saved out.
-Alongside summary measurements, key metadata extracted from the input file are saved out, such as the exact field of view captured, the angle of elevation of the OCT volume scan during acquisition, the average quality of the OCT data, resolution and pixel lengthscale information.
-Additionally, we save out useful metadata during processing, including coordinates of the fovea on the B-scan and/or localiser SLO, the centre of the optic disc and it's estimated radius.
-Supplementary \cref{supptab:metadata_keys} presents a full list of the metadata outputted by OCTolyzer after processing a \verb|.vol| RAW file from a Heidelberg Engineering device.
-See supplementary \cref{suppfig:octolyzer_output} for information on OCTolyzer's outputs.
+Alongside segmentation masks and key visualisations, a process log and extracted features are saved out.
+Additionally, key metadata extracted from the input file and during processing are stored, such as the average SNR of the B-scans, crucial pixel length scales, coordinates of the fovea on the B-scan and localiser SLO, the centre of the optic disc and its estimated radius.
+Supplementary \cref{supptab:metadata_keys} presents a full list of the metadata outputted by OCTolyzer after processing a \verb|.vol| file from a Heidelberg Engineering device.
+See Supplementary \cref{suppfig:octolyzer_output} for information on OCTolyzer's outputs.